eProsima/AML-Tools/README.md

-# AML-Tools
+# AML Toolkit

 Set of open source tools to work with Algebraic Machine Learning (AML)